Foreign U.S. bond holdings at Fed jumps in latest week

 NEW YORK Foreign central banks replenished their stockpile of U.S. Treasuries at the Federal Reserve for the first time in seven weeks, Fed data released on Thursday showed.

-Their holdings of Treasuries jumped $30 billion (18.94 billion pounds) to $2.986 trillion in the week ended Nov.
+Their holdings of Treasuries jumped $30 billion to $2.986 trillion in the week ended Nov.
 5 from the prior week's $2.956 trillion, which was the lowest level since May.

-Overseas official holdings of Treasuries had fallen for sixth straight weeks, totalling $74 billion.
+Overseas official holdings of Treasuries had fallen for sixth straight weeks, totaling $74 billion.

 Their stakes in U.S. agency debt edged up to $284.9 billion in the latest week from $284.7 billion.